Setting up 64-bit DSNs for PO/IV for use with Crystal Reports 2020

 Description

-These steps should be performed only on the machine where a user intends to run reports from within the Crystal Reports 2020 application.
-Crystal Reports 2020 is released only as a 64-bit application and therefore requires 64-bit DSNs be configured which are to be used as report data sources.
-Crystal Reports 2020 cannot use 32-bit DSNs as report data sources.
+Only perform these steps on the machine where a user intends to run reports from within the Crystal Reports 2020 application.
+Crystal Reports 2020 is released only as a 64-bit application, so it requires 64-bit DSNs as report data sources.
+Crystal Reports 2020 can’t use 32-bit DSNs as report data sources.

 Cause